 Population data is provided by 2017 Mid-Year Population Estimates provided by the Office for National Statistics.

 Contains public sector information licensed under the Open Government Licence v3.0.

-This page was last updated in February 2019.
-The next update is expected in May 2019.
+This page was last updated in May 2019.
+The next update is expected in August 2019.